Martindale–Brightwood

 Martindale–Brightwood is a historic neighborhood located on the near northeast side of Indianapolis, Indiana.
 It is bounded by 30th Street, Massachusetts Avenue, 21st Street, Sherman Drive, the Norfolk Southern Railroad tracks, and the Monon Trail.

 History

+Before merger (1872–1992)

 Martindale-Brightwood is a combination of two originally distinct neighborhoods, Martindale and Brightwood, both dating back to the 1870s and both being defined early-on by their proximity to railroads.
-The two were linked to one another in 1992 with the formation of the Martindale-Brightwood Community Development Corporation.
 It is one of Indianapolis' oldest neighborhoods.

+The Sherman Drive-In Theater, which was located in the Martindale-Brightwood area at 2505 North Sherman Drive, opened in 1965 and closed about eighteen years later in June 1983.
+The abandoned lot spanned about thirteen acres.

 Brightwood

 Brightwood was platted in 1872 and incorporated as an independent municipality in 1876.
 Founding members of the municipality included Clements A. Greenleaf (manufacturer), John L. Mothershead (manufacturer), William D. Wiles (merchant), and Daniel H. Wiles (merchant).
 Before its annexation by Indianapolis in 1897, Brightwood developed into a small town.
 In 1889 it housed nearly 4,900 Hoosiers.
 Brightwood was initially a thriving railroad center populated by mostly white immigrants, many of which were first-generation Americans born in Germany and Ireland.